-The portfolio will be invested in below investment grade fixed income instruments, notes, and debentures issued by sovereign or corporate issuers, denominated in U.S. dollars and non-U.S. dollar currencies.
-Below investment grade securities are defined as fixed income securities below Baa3 or BBB-, rated by one or more of a Nationally Recognized Statistical Rating Organization.
+- The portfolio will be invested in below investment grade fixed income instruments, notes, and debentures issued by sovereign or corporate issuers, denominated in U.S. dollars and non-U.S. dollar currencies.
+Below investment grade securities are defined as fixed income securities below Baa3 or BBB-, rated by one or more of a Nationally Recognized Statistical Rating Organization. - The benchmark for performance evaluation is the ICE BofA US High Yield Index. - The duration of the fixed income portfolio may range from ± three years of the duration of the ICE BofA US High Yield Index. - Fixed income holdings in a single company (excluding obligations of the United States Government and its agencies) should be limited to the greater of 5% or benchmark weight of the manager's portfolio measured at fair value. - Below investment grade fixed income securities which are rated CCC+ or below or Not Rated by one or more of a Nationally Recognized Statistical Rating Organization at the time of purchase are limited to 25%.

-- The benchmark for performance evaluation is the ICE BofA US High Yield Index. - The duration of the fixed income portfolio may range from ± three years of the duration of the ICE BofA US High Yield Index. - Fixed income holdings in a single company (excluding obligations of the United States Government and its agencies) should be limited to the greater of 5% or benchmark weight of the manager's portfolio measured at fair value. - Below investment grade fixed income securities which are rated CCC+ or below or Not Rated by one or more of a Nationally Recognized Statistical Rating Organization at the time of purchase are limited to 25%. - The portfolio's maximum investment in emerging markets debt is limited to 10%.
-Emerging Market Countries are defined as: (i) included in the JP Morgan EMBI Global Index, the JP Morgan CEMBI Broad Index, or the JP Morgan GBI-EM Global Diversified Index or; (ii) classified by the World Bank as low or middle income in its annual classification of national incomes or; (iii) classified by the World Bank as high income in its annual classification of national income, but is not an Organization for Economic Co-operation and Development (OECD) member. - Investments in bank loans are limited to 40% of the portfolio measured at fair value. - Investments in securitized fixed income securities are limited to 25% of the portfolio measured at fair value. - Investments in convertible bonds are limited to 10% of the portfolio measured at fair value. - Investment manager should consider the liquidity and marketability of securities prior to investment.
-Private placements are not permissible investments except, Rule 144(a) securities may be included in the portfolio up to 80% of the total portfolio value. - Non-U.S. dollar denominated fixed income securities may be held up to 20% of the portfolio.
+- Investments in bank loans are limited to 10% of the portfolio measured at fair value. - Investments in securitized fixed income securities are limited to 5% of the portfolio measured at fair value. - Investments in convertible bonds are limited to 10% of the portfolio measured at fair value. - Investment manager should consider the liquidity and marketability of securities prior to investment.
+Private placements are not permissible investments except, Rule 144(a) securities may be included in the portfolio up to the greater of 80% or the benchmark weight plus 10% of the total portfolio value. - Fixed income securities of foreign (non-U.S.) entities are limited to the benchmark weight plus 5% of the manager's portfolio, measured at fair value.
 The portfolio may invest in currency exchange transactions on a spot or forward basis.
-Both long and short currency exposures are permissible. - U.S. high yield fixed income portfolios may invest in derivatives, including but not limited to futures, options, and swaps.
-Derivatives, futures, options, and swaps may only be used for the following purposes: - To adjust dollar-weighted duration and term structure of the portfolio - To protect against the downside on credit defaults - To dampen volatility

-- To create synthetic exposures not otherwise prohibited by these guidelines - To take advantage of periodic pricing anomalies - Long futures and swaps contracts must be fully backed with cash or liquid holdings.
+Both long and short currency exposures are permissible. - Preferred equities and common equity securities collectively are limited to 10% of the portfolio measured at fair value. - U.S. high yield fixed income portfolios may invest in derivatives, including but not limited to futures, options, and swaps.
+Derivatives, futures, options, and swaps may only be used for the following purposes: - To adjust dollar-weighted duration and term structure of the portfolio - ° To protect against the downside on credit defaults - To dampen volatility - To create synthetic exposures not otherwise prohibited by these guidelines - ° To take advantage of periodic pricing anomalies - Long futures and swaps contracts must be fully backed with cash or liquid holdings.

-H. Emerging Markets Debt Investment Managers
+H. Emerging Markets Debt Investment Manager(s)